How to start a podcast in 2020: A step-by-step guide for beginners

-For The Creative Boom Podcast, I've chosen a weekly format and launch a new episode each Monday morning at about 12am.
-I do this because it can take a while for episodes to appear in Apple Podcasts and Google Podcasts.
-I then shout about it on Monday morning, ready for the commute to work.
-This works for me because my audience is very weekday and 'work' focused.
+For The Creative Boom Podcast, We've chosen a weekly format and launch a new episode each Monday morning just after midnight.
+We do this because it can take a while for episodes to appear on Apple Podcasts and Google Podcasts.
+We then shout about it on Monday morning, ready for the commute to work.
+This works for us because our audience is very weekday and 'work-focused'.

 To season or not to season?